blazar00/JukeBox/README.md

 Song button each have their own song when pressed.

 # TODO:
-  Add delay between each song, asked about it on piazza Add all testing for model
+  Add delay between each song, asked about it on piazza.
+  Add all testing for model.
-  Add reset for amoung of songs that can be played per day Edit GUI do that the song buttons are on the top
+  Add reset for amoung of songs that can be played per day.
+  Edit GUI do that the song buttons are on the top.